 My current research examines the rise of NGOs in the People's Republic of China.
 NGOs are a new phenomenon in China -- they barely existed at all 20 years ago, but now there are millions.
-You can read a little bit about this research in an article I wrote for the Colgate Scene
+You can read a little bit about this research in an editorial I wrote for East Asia Forum

 , autumn 2008, titled Serving the People

-To see more recent work on the subject, check out my most recent article, published in The China Quarterly (Feb, 2015).
+To see a more scholarly work on the subject, check out my most recent article, published in The China Quarterly (Feb, 2015).

 I also conducted the 2003 and 2009 Colgate Campus Climate Surveys.
 Working with my co-author, Dr. Landon Reid, we surveyed the entire student body to examine how students' experiences of campus life differentiated by race, gender, socioeconomic class, and other factors.